Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 ```

 There is quite some complexity hidden here:

 ### How to visit all objects
-If objects are laid out in memory, one might visit all objects.
+If objects are laid out adjacently in memory, one might visit all objects by walking linearly through memory.
 But given an object in memory, it is not necessarily possible to find the next object in use in memory.
 It might be at the next word boundary or some other boundary.
-But if the next fragment of memory is unused, it may not be formatted as an object and it is impossible in general to find the next used object.
+But if the next fragment of memory is unused, it may not be formatted as an object and it is impossible (in general) to find the next used object.
 At the price of some overhead this could be solved.

-But even if, line (2) in the algorithm introduced a problem because it extends the set of used objects.
-An object which seems unused at the first pass may turn out to be used after all.
+But even if, line (2) in the algorithm introduces a problem because it extends the set of '*used*' objects.
+An object which seems unused at the first sequential pass may turn out to be in use after all.
 Multiple passes over the entire memory would lead to too much time overhead.

 Another way to look at the algorithm is as a recursive function.
 But the worse case behavior of such a function is to recurse across all objects in memory (cycles are not a problem because we recurse only on unmarked objects).
 The problem is that the garbage collector is called only when memory is scarce, so there may not be enough stack-memory to implement this recursive function.

-Queues offer an alternative mechanism:
+**Queues** offer an alternative mechanism:

 * in step one all directly accessible objects are queued
 * repeatedly, an object is dequeued, flagged, and all its unflagged children are queued